Piwimau/Advent-of-Code-2022/README.md

 As a consequence, you will have to provide your own inputs for the days, as described in more detail in the following section.

-## Dependencies and usage
+## Dependencies and Usage

 If you want to try out one of my solutions, simply follow these steps below:

-0. Make sure you have `.NET 9` or a later version installed on your machine.
+1. Make sure you have `.NET 9` or a later version installed on your machine.

-1. Clone the repository (or download the source code) to a directory of your choice.
+2. Clone the repository (or download the source code) to a directory of your choice.

    ```shell
    git clone https://github.com/Piwimau/Advent-of-Code-2022 ./Advent-of-Code-2022
    cd ./Advent-of-Code-2022
    ```

-2. Put your input for the day in a file called `input.txt` and copy it to the appropriate resources directory.
+3. Put your input for the day in a file called `input.txt` and copy it to the appropriate resources directory.
 You can get all inputs from the [official website](https://adventofcode.com/2022) if you have not downloaded them already.